MarcoMartins86/CDRSandbox/README.md

 ### 5. Receive files as a stream when uploaded
 Microsoft states that files could be buffered or streamed and says that for larger files the stream should be used https://learn.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads?view=aspnetcore-8.0.
 It's not the fastest way, but it is the one that consumes less resources.

+### 6. Using CsvHelper library to parse the CDR file
+Why reinvent the wheel?
+This library looks like it is well maintained and performant and does what we need.